Milton H. Welling

-Milton Holmes Welling (January 25, 1876 – May 28, 1947) was an American businessman, banker, and politician who served two terms as a U.S. Representative from Utah from 1917 to 1921.
+Milton Holmes Welling (January 25, 1876 – May 28, 1947) was an American businessman, banker, and politician who served two terms as a U.S. representative from Utah from 1917 to 1921.

 Early life and education

 Born in Farmington, Utah Territory, Welling attended the common schools, the Latter-day Saints' University, and the University of Utah, the last of which he received a degree from.
 From 1896 to 1898 Welling served as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) in the church's Southern States Mission.

 Career

-He engaged in agricultural and mercantile pursuits and also in banking.
+He worked in agriculture, trade, and banking.
 Starting in 1902, Welling was the president of the LDS Church's Malad Stake headquartered in Malad, Idaho.

 He was elected a member of the board of trustees of Brigham Young College, Logan, Utah, in 1906.

 When the Bear River Stake of the LDS Church, based in Garland, Utah was organized in 1908, Welling became its first president.
-He served in this calling until 1917.
+He filled this role until 1917.